BreeLin/python-work/README.md

 # python-work
-here is the python code
+Here is the python code
+From Linyuting